 PCBWay

 China-based vendors are plentiful, but few come close to JLCPCB in terms of speed, pricing, and consistent quality.
 A noteworthy contender is PCBWay.
-The company offers some added manufacturing capabilities — such as blind vias and buried passive components — but they charge a bit more and take a bit longer to ship the merchandise; for a small Sir Box-a-Lot order, courier shipping would have resulted in a total of about $3-$4 per board.
+The company offers some added manufacturing capabilities — such as blind vias and buried passive components — but they charge a bit more and can take a bit longer to ship the merchandise; for a small Sir Box-a-Lot order, courier shipping would have resulted in a total of about $3-$4 per board.

 I did not order the same layout from them, but a bit later, I gave them a try with a revised design featuring an SSOP-28 chip with 0.65 mm lead pitch.
 Here’s the result: